As final votes cast, Dutch PM Rutte expected to stay in office after pandemic election

-AMSTERDAM (Reuters) - Dutch voters headed to voting stations en masse on Wednesday, the third and final day of a national election amid the coronavirus pandemic that is expected to return conservative Prime Minister Mark Rutte to power for a fourth term.
+AMSTERDAM (Reuters) - Dutch citizens cast the final votes on Wednesday in a national election fought during the coronavirus pandemic, with conservative Prime Minister Mark Rutte expected to win a fourth term in office.

-The election is widely seen as a referendum on the government’s performance during the crisis.
+The election is widely seen as a referendum on the government’s performance during the crisis, in which more than 16,000 people have died of COVID-related illnesses and police clashed with protesters opposed to strict lockdown measures.

 Roughly 13 million voters are eligible to pick from dozens of parties contesting spots in the 150-seat parliament.
 The first exit poll is expected shortly after voting ends at 2000 GMT on Wednesday.